crocodile/cosmic-popup-grab-reproducer/README.md

 applet:

 > Workspace Icons can trigger a COSMIC panel crash when its right-click popup is opened across two monitors in an A → B → A sequence.
-The `cosmic-panel` process stays alive but stops displaying them, so COSMIC does not restart it automatically.
+The panel and dock disappear. `cosmic-panel` remains running, so they are not restarted.

 This applet proves that the Workspace Icons applet's code might not be responsible.
 This skeleton code-like applet reproduces the same failure using only standard libcosmic tooltip and popup APIs.